STAT545-UBC/STAT545-UBC-original-website/syllabus.md

 oct-18 tues    cm013: Practical graphing tips
 oct-20 thurs   cm014: Visualization Analysis and Design: Tamara Munzer guest lecture (TBC)

+  * [Homework 01](hw01_edit-README.html) Edit `README.md`, use R Markdown to explore Gapminder
+  * Homework 02 More Gapminder and R markdown, but add `ggplot2`
+  * Homework 03 Manipulate, summarize, visualize Gapminder with the tidyverse
+  * Homework 04 Use your own functions with split-apply-combine and functional programming
+  * Homework 05 Prove you are in control of factors and figures.
+Clean up your repo.
+  * Homework 06 *did not exist; it's "clean up your repo" and was folded into homework 05*

 #### STAT 547M (tentative = mostly what we did in 2015)